travigd/documentation/introduction/index.md

 ## What is an Event Store?

-The Event Store is a database for supporting the concept of [Event Sourcing].
+The Event Store is a database for supporting the concept of Event Sourcing.
 Event Sourcing is a very old idea that has become popular again over recent years.
 As we will see there are many interesting opportunities that can become available when a problem is looked at through an Event Sourcing perspective.

 If you happen to be familiar with functional programming, you may wish to jump to the Event Store viewed as a functional database section.